yangle293/Cancer_network_benchmarking/README.md

 - `Data_Generation/`: Jupyter notebooks for generation of synthetic and pre-processing of real data

 - `Running_Scripts/`: Scripts for all tested methods.
 Each method needs to be set up at high-performance computing system.
 The provided scripts are for Slurm workload manager.
+- `TCGA/`: Data and scripts for nine cancer datasets used in the benchmark study. `TCGA/data` directory has the score files in different formats, such as p-value, q-value, z-values and `TCGA/scripts` directory has the code for loading results and analysing results.

 ## Installation